-When emailing thru a website or when sending an email inquiry, never underestimate the power of perception.
+When completing a contact form or when sending an email inquiry, never underestimate the power of perception!
 The words you use, how you choose to use them and your underlying tone can make a huge difference in how the other side views your request.

 The Power of Perception